How effective are your leadership habits?

-Mindful leadership is not only the key to success but is critical to our well-being, happiness and peace of mind.
+Mindful leadership is not only the key to success, it is critical to our well-being, happiness and peace of mind.
 Whether it’s you or I leading our own personal lives in this uncertain world or the CEO at the helm of the world’s largest business, leadership matters.

 In his article, 6 Steps Towards Mindful Leadership, Taylor Kreiss writes, ‘What does an ideal leader look like?
 Wise?
 Formidable?
 An incredible listener?
 The soul of a monk with the action orientation of a superhero?’

 It’s a topic that has been written about for centuries.
-Its nature is professional, personal, academic and highly practical.
-It matters because nothing changes without it.
-History books are teeming with lessons in leadership which have shaped the world; for the better and worse.
+History books are teeming with lessons in leadership habits which have shaped the world; for the better and worse.

 In a previous article I wrote called, ‘10 annoying leadership habits to avoid at all costs’ , I shared some of my key leadership frustrations experienced over the last 3 decades.
 It seemed to have caused quite a stir at the time; perhaps because so many people could relate to its content.

-You don’t have to have ‘The soul of a monk with the action orientation of a superhero’ to be a mindful leader.
-Your team just want 10 things from you:
+You don’t have to have ‘The soul of a monk with the action orientation of a superhero’ to be an effective leader.

 1. Know me

 I don’t want you to be my best friend, hug me and call me ‘buddy’ every time we pass each other in the corridor.
 I would like you to know my name, what I do and why I do it.
-If you know roughly how long I’ve worked for the business, whether I’m married and have a family that would be great too.
+Know roughly how long I’ve worked for the business, whether I’m married and have a family would be great too.

 2. Show me